Tampines: Transportation depot

-The East Coast Integrated Depot (ECID) in Xilin, currently under construction and expected to be completed in 2026, will serve three MRT lines: the East–West Line, the Downtown Line, and the Thomson–East Coast Line.
-Located beside the soon-to-be-demolished Changi Depot, it will be Singapore's first MRT depot to support three MRT lines and the third to integrate a bus depot.
-This integrated model is expected to save 44 hectares of land.
-It will accommodate over 200 trains of various sizes and lengths, along with more than 550 buses.
+The East Coast Integrated Depot (ECID) in Xilin serves three MRT lines: the East–West Line, the Downtown Line, and the Thomson–East Coast Line.
+Located beside the former Changi Depot, it is Singapore's first MRT depot to support three MRT lines and the third to integrate a bus depot.
+This integrated model was expected to save 44 hectares of land.
+It accommodates over 200 trains of various sizes and lengths, along with more than 550 buses.

 District cooling system

 Tampines is set to become the first town centre in Singapore to implement a district cooling system, a significant milestone announced on 18 April.
 This innovative Distributed District Cooling (DDC) network will connect seven commercial buildings in Tampines Central.
 Scheduled to be operational by the first half of 2025, the DDC will utilise the existing cooling systems of these buildings to produce and distribute chilled water through interconnected pipes, thereby providing efficient cooling across the network.

 The implementation of the DDC network in Tampines is expected to significantly reduce carbon emissions and achieve substantial energy savings.
 SP Group and Temasek project that the network will lower carbon emissions by 1,359 tonnes annually, equivalent to removing 1,236 cars from Singapore's roads, and save over 2.8 million kilowatt-hours (kWh) of energy each year, enough to power more than 905 three-room HDB households.
 By optimising the existing chiller plants and using injection nodes at Century Square, Our Tampines Hub, and Tampines One, the system will enhance cooling efficiency and reduce equipment costs for building owners.
 This project not only demonstrates the potential for integrating sustainable solutions into existing urban infrastructures but also aligns with Singapore’s broader climate ambitions, contributing to a low-carbon future.